pandas-dev/pandas/doc/source/io.rst

 na_values : scalar, str, list-like, or dict, default ``None`` Additional strings to recognize as NA/NaN.
 If dict passed, specific per-column NA values.
-By default the following values are interpreted as NaN: See :ref:`na values const
-  <io.navaluesconst>` below.
+See :ref:`na values const <io.navaluesconst>` below for a list of the values interpreted as NaN by default.

 keep_default_na : boolean, default ``True``
   If na_values are specified and keep_default_na is ``False`` the default NaN values are overridden, otherwise they're appended to.